 Millions of people depend on TransCanada to do its job well in order to light and heat homes, schools, hospitals, businesses and power the economy.
 Meeting this demand in an environmentally sustainable way is integral to TransCanada’ operations, not just today, but also in the long term.

-“There is a lot of misinformation out there, so it’s important people know the strength of our commitment to environmental protection and understand how we put that commitment into action,” says Andrea Jalbert, TransCanada’s vice president of Community, Safety and Environment.
+“There is a lot of misinformation out there, so it’s important people know the strength of our commitment to environmental protection and understand how we put that commitment into action,” said Andrea Jalbert, TransCanada’s vice president of Community, Safety and Environment.

 “Yes, we comply with regulations; that’s non-negotiable.
 But our commitment and our actions go far beyond compliance – it’s about doing the right thing.”